Ayehu/custom-activities/Okta/OktaCreateUser/README.md

 LastName(string) - New user's last name.<br />
 Email(string) - New user's email address/login.<br />
 Password(string) - New user's password.<br />
+Activate(boolean) - Should it create activated user or not?
+Can be "yes" or "no". <br />

 Optional Fields: <br />
 MobilePhone - New user's phone number.